18F/eng-hiring/_pages/interviews.md

 This means you definitely won’t get to all the questions in the guides.
 This is fine!
 I typically start with the same couple of questions, but then let the candidate’s answers determine where I go next.

-**Check Lever before the interview begins**: you can review the candidate’s response, and the phone screener may have left notes about what to dig for in interviews; this can help you choose your questions wisely.
+**Check the candidate documents before the interview begins**: you can review the candidate’s response, and the phone screener may have left notes about what to dig for in interviews; this can help you choose your questions wisely.
 (These notes should also be in your calendar invite.)

 <a name="take-notes"></a>
 ## Take good notes: behavioral is best